jilliangmeehan/looore/content/Books/Hex & Hound.md

 Dietrich witnessed the fall of the house of Lawrence.
 Who knew where Mother's kitty had gone.
 His father, driven to distraction, and his mother, hysterical, were so close by, and yet no matter how he shouted, they did not pay him any heed.

 > [!jillian]
-> would be kind of insane if, in hindsight, "mother's kitty" is the cat from the feline firm, his father is irmin, and the "fall of the house of lawrence" is really about the fall of the eclipse dynasty.
+> would be kind of insane if, in hindsight, "mother's kitty" is the cat from [[The Feline Firm]], his father is irmin, and the "fall of the house of lawrence" is really about the fall of the eclipse dynasty.

 "Arf..."
 Dietrich lowered his head, but before he could speak again, the ground opened up beneath him.
 A pair of old crone's hands stretched out from the ground, seizing him by the neck.
 Then he fell, and his fall seemed not to end, till at last he crashed to earth at the feet of the old witch.
 Strangely, it hurt not at all.